Expert covariational reasoning resources in physics graphing tasks: Methods

-During this time, some new patterns emerged, some were revised and clarified, and others were set aside.
-For example, the code category ``Graphing,'' which describes behaviors associated with drawing a graph, often appears at the same time as ``Mental Actions'' in Figure~\ref{fig:ganttChartExample}.
-The transcript reveals, however, that this is because the mathematical mental actions describe reasoning that is closely tied to graphical behaviors (e.g. identifying that two quantities are related is tightly associated with the behavior of labeling the axes of a graph).
-This relationship is well documented in mathematics education research, and taken as a premise of the mathematical mental actions.
+During phase 7, some new patterns emerged that we had not identified in phase 6, some patterns identified in phase 6 were revised and clarified, and others patterns from phase 6 were set aside.
+For example, in Fig.~\ref{fig:ganttChartExample}, the code category ``Graphing'' often appears at the same time as ``Mathematics Mental Actions'', but not every time.
+The transcript reveals that this is because the MMA describe reasoning that is closely tied to graphical behaviors.
+For example, identifying that two quantities are related is tightly associated with the behavior of labeling the axes of a graph.
+The relationship between MMA and graphing behaviors is well documented in mathematics education research.
 Therefore, we did not further characterize this relationship.